codewithnaman/Java-Features-and-Tutorials/Java9-Modules/README.md

 * jlink will not work with automatic modules.
 * If we think we need the module in path and need to add then we can provide the list of modules in --add-modules.

+# Lesson 3 : Automatic Module, Unnamed Module and Explicit Named module and Legacy jar to module migration
 ## Legacy jars, Automatic modules in classpath and modulepath
 In above sections we have seen if we pass any jar in the module path then it act like automatic module, and jar name will be the name of automatic module.